Jász-Nagykun-Szolnok County Assembly

 The General Assembly of Jász-Nagykun-Szolnok County (Jász-Nagykun-Szolnok Megyei Közgyűlés) is the local legislative body of Jász-Nagykun-Szolnok County in the Northern Great Plain in Hungary.

 Composition

+2024–2029 period

+The Assembly elected at the 2024 local government elections, is made up of 18 counselors, with the following party composition:

+After the elections in 2024 the Assembly controlled by the Fidesz–KDNP party alliance which has 11 councillors, versus 3 Our Homeland Movement (Mi Hazánk), 2 Democratic Coalition (DK), 1 Jobbik, and 1 Momentum Movement councillors.

 2019–2024 period

 The Assembly elected at the 2019 local government elections, is made up of 18 counselors, with the following party composition:

 After the elections in 2019 the Assembly controlled by the Fidesz–KDNP party alliance which has 11 councillors, versus 3 Jobbik, 1 Democratic Coalition (DK), 1 Momentum Movement, 1 Hungarian Socialist Party (MSZP), and 1 Our Homeland Movement (Mi Hazánk) councillors.

 2014–2019 period

 The Assembly elected at the 2014 local government elections, is made up of 18 counselors, with the following party composition:

 After the elections in 2014 the Assembly controlled by the Fidesz–KDNP party alliance which has 11 councillors, versus 5 Jobbik, 2 Hungarian Socialist Party (MSZP) and 1 Democratic Coalition (DK) councillors.